cs3216/cs3216.github.io/assignments/facebook.md

 A potential benefit of asynchronous calls is that the server need not send an entire HTML page back as the response, since the script on the client can display the data appropriately for the page.
-For example, in a normal (non AJAX) blog, when you post a comment, the server will regenerate and send the entire blog page back to your browser with your new comment included (hence the page reload.)
+For example, in a normal (non-AJAX) blog, when you post a comment, the server will regenerate and send the entire blog page back to your browser with your new comment included (hence the page reload.)
 In contrast, posting to your Timeline on Facebook (which *is* sent via AJAX), there is no page